Trauma Therapy

 • Difficulty concentrating or making decisions

-You may experience emotional/relational struggles such as:
+You may experience emotional/relational reactions to trauma, such as:

 • Feeling nervous, helpless, fearful, or sad